 Alexis's primary teacher has been Sayadaw U Tejaniya, from the Burmese Theravada tradition, and with whom he ordained as a Buddhist monk from 2003 - 2005.
 Sayadaw encouraged Alexis to teach in 2012.
 Alexis also completed the Spirit Rock/IMS four-year teacher training program with Jack Kornfield and others, including mentors Joseph Goldstein and Carol Wilson.

-Alexis teaches meditation at retreat centers throughout the US and Europe.
-He is a featured teacher in the 10% Happier meditation app and has developed guided mindfulness exercises for Lumosity.
+Alexis teaches meditation at retreat centers throughout the world.
+He is featured on the 10% Happier meditation app and is the guiding teacher for Open Door Meditation Community in Portland, Maine.

 Alexis's teaching style is natural and uncrafted.
 He brings a practical, intuitive and compassionate approach to the development of wisdom.